jimbrig/JimsObsidianVault/04 - RESOURCES/Sources/FleetingNotes/Mindfulness - The Key to Success.md.md

 ## Trust Your *First Brain*

-Recently, there has been a surge around the realm of [Personal Knowledge Management](Personal%20Knowledge%20Management) and [Building a Second Brain](Building%20a%20Second%20Brain.md).
+Recently, there has been a surge around the realm of [Personal Knowledge Management (PKM)](Personal%20Knowledge%20Management%20(PKM).md) and [Building a Second Brain](Building%20a%20Second%20Brain.md).

 As much as I personally enjoy these topics, I have found that the exciting pursuit of new information and knowledge can interfere with my ability to simply get things done.